cdelorme/learning_cpp/game/notes.md

 - Test window scaling, it would be nice if when the window was resized that the content was still within the bounds with scaling
     - since ratio might matter I'd rather we use a view to maintain ratio and create empty borders

-- Get a proper game loop running
-    - implement optional fps restriction to 60 and 30 fps
-        - test/verify with fps counter
-    - test time-to low-battery% with unlimited, 60, and 30 fps
-        - air & retina would be nice

 - Figure out the best approach for handling collision detection
     - Also whether we should do one type, or make it dependent on the objects